 And then finally, Column K. This is where you’re going to jot down any notes that come to mind as you’re auditing your nonprofit’s website.

-For me, this is typically a combination of clarifying information from the previous columns that I’ve filled out and also capturing any initial ideas I have about changes I would like to make in the future.
+For me, this is typically a combination of clarifying info from the previous columns that I’ve filled out and capturing initial ideas about changes ‘d like to make in the future.

-Again, I like to start with those high priority pages that don’t require a ton of work to revise.
-Those are going to be my quick wins.
+Again, start with those high priority pages that don’t require a ton of work.
+Those are going to be your quick wins.
+If it’s a high priority, high traffic page that doesn’t need a lot of work to get to really solid shape?
+That’s where to start.

 And then I also like to strike through things that I’ve put in the notes section as I work through them.
 I find that just makes it a little easier to see what’s done and what still needs to happen, but that’s totally a personal preference thing.
 You do not have to do that if it makes it harder for you to use the document in any way.

-That’s it!
-That is our nonprofit website audit process.
+That is our nonprofit website audit process!
 I hope you find this process and the audit template helpful.
-And if any questions do come up as you dive in, just let us know.
+And if any questions come up as you dive in, just let us know.
 We are happy to get them answered.

 Comments